-EO Browser makes it possible to browse and compare full resolution images from all the data sources we provide.
+EO Browser makes it possible to browse and compare full resolution images from all the data collections we provide.
 You simply go to your area of interest, select your desired time range and cloud coverage, and inspect the resulting data in the browser.
 Try out different visualizations or make your own, download high resolution images and create timelapses.

 To make it even more exciting, we have prepared a special education mode of EO Browser, where you can explore 12 unique themes, with the selected locations of interest and chosen visualizations.
-This EO content is perfect for students and teachers or anyone interested to explore satllite data.
+This EO content is perfect for students and teachers or anyone interested to explore satellite data.

 Satelite imagery in EO Browser can be visualized based on user's desired configuration.
 There are already several visualizations with legends and descriptions prepared for you, such as true color, false color, NDVI, EVI, etc.

-If you would like to compare satellite imagery of an area on different dates or from different datasets, you can do that by saving your scenes as pins and comparing them with sliders.
+If you would like to compare satellite imagery of an area on different dates or from different data collections, you can do that by adding your pins to the compare pannel, and compare them using split or opacity sliders.

 The comparison below displays the striking Aral sea water level reduction from 2005 (ENVISAT) to 2019 (Sentinel-2).

 Time lapse functionality makes it possible for you to create gifs of changes through time.
-To make a timelapse, go to your area of interest, select your preffered datasource (e.g. Sentinel-2) and visualization setting (e.g. NDVI).
+To make a timelapse, go to your area of interest, select your preffered data collection (e.g. Sentinel-2) and visualization setting (e.g. NDVI).
 Then click on the Create timelapse animation button on the right, where you can choose your time range and select your preffered data frequency.
 EO Browser will find all the available scenes for the area and present them as “frames”.